Please Donate Click Here

 What are Regnum Proposing?

 The plans include the construction and installation of 8, 182m high wind turbines with a combined output of 55 MW.
 The work will include construction of access roadways, construction compound, six kilometers of underground cabling, and a 110kV substation .
 There will be a new connection to the national grid via existing overhead power lines.
-The turbines will be spread over the area around the existing communications mast (this is 32m high) in the middle of Craanford, Holyfort and Monaseed as indicated below.
+The turbines will be spread over the area around the existing communications mast (this is 32m high) in the middle of Craanford, Hollyfort and Monaseed as indicated below.
 The substation would be located in Glandoran.
 As the combined output of the turbines is over 50 MW, (even though this area is identified in Wexford County Councils development plan as 'Uplands' and not to be considered for wind farm development) it is classed as 'Strategic Infrastructure' and therefore the company do not have to go for planning permission to WCC, they apply directly to An Bord Pleanála.
 Their decision is final, there is no appeal.
 The period for which Regnum will apply for PP is understood to be 35 years.
 It is not only us and our children who will be living in the shadow of the turbines if this goes ahead, but our childrens children as well.
 At least three generations will be affected.
 The turbines are located within and on the edges of the red area indicated below.

 Site Location

 The DRAFT turbine layout below shows actual turbine locations, although these could be changed by Regnum.
 The closest distance from any turbine to our houses is 4 x 182m = 728m, 4 x the height of the turbine.
-The latest Draft Wind Energy Guidelines currently being considered by the government include a minimum allowed distance between a turbine and a house of 7.5 x the height of the turbine which would be 1365m or 1.365 km.
+Some recommendations currently being considered by the government include a minimum allowed distance between a turbine and a house of 7.5 x the height of the turbine which would be 1365m or 1.365 km.
 Turbines T4 and T7 are located on Coillte land.
 6 turbines are located on private land.
 The landowners have come to an agreement with Regnum to grant permission in return for annual financial payments for the operational life of the wind farm.
 The landowners who have agreed to allow the turbines on their land are Rusty Doran of Carnew (T1 and T3), Nick Darcy of Mount Nebo (T5), Bob Bailey of Craanhill (T2), John Lancaster of Clonamona Upper (T8), and Clive Cobbe of the Mount (T6).
 Regnum have also secured the agreement of several more landowners to accommodate site access, the cable and the 110kV substation including Alan Poole of Ballyowen, Gavin Kinch of Carribeg & Ms Stephanie von Schilcher of Carribeg.
 It is worth noting that we understand that the cable route indicated in the current information provided by Regnum to be inaccurate.
 We believe that the cable passes through more privately owned land than currently indicated.
 Regnum have been asked to provide an up to date route map.

 Proposed turbine locations with numbers